-Avoid loading the Instrument or its test leads until certain that excessive circuit-toground voltage does not exist.
+Avoid loading the Instrument or its test leads until certain that excessive circuit-to-ground voltage does not exist.

 - a.
-A switch that is opened when the relay latches, opens the relay circuit and prevents continuous battery drain.
-This condition occurs when the reset button has been pressed so that the VOM is operational; the protection circuit draws less than the shelf life drain of the battery. - b.
-Since the 9 V battery is used for both the R X range and the protection circuit, the VOM is designed to allow the protection circuit to function normally as long as the R X range can be set to zero and an Alkaline battery is used.

-- c.
-The 1 and 2 Amp fuses in the input circuit add protection to the relay contacts.
-Some overload conditions may cause the fuses to burn out as well as open the relay contacts. - d.
+The safety circuit is designed to limit battery drain.
+When the overload protection is tripped, the relay opens the battery circuit.
+When the reset button has been pressed so that the VOM is operational; the protection circuit draws less than the shelf life drain of the battery. - b.
+Since the 9 V battery is used for both the R X 10,000 range and the protection circuit, the VOM is designed to allow the protection circuit to function normally as long as the R X 10,000 range can be set to zero and an Alkaline battery is used. - c.
+The 1 and 2 Amp fuses in the input circuit offer additional protection to the meter.
+Some overload conditions may cause the fuses to burn out as well as open the overload protection relay. - d.
 When an overload of sufficient magnitude is applied to the VOM, the reset button will "pop up" approximately 3/16 inch above the surface of the panel.
 To reset the VOM for normal operation, first remove the overload and depress the button.
 If the overload remains connected to the Instrument, resetting the overload protection reset button will not connect the VOM input circuit.